pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 - The maximum number of concurrent client connections allowed in TiDB.
 It is used to control resources.
 - Default value: `4096`
-- When the number of client connections is up to `max-server-connections`, the TiDB server rejects new client connections.
+- When the number of actual client connections is equal to the value of `max-server-connections`, the TiDB server rejects new client connections.

 ## log.file